Skip to main content

 LH / FSH Luteinizing Hormone / Follicle-Stimulating Hormone.
 Low or inappropriately normal levels in the presence of low testosterone confirm a secondary (central) cause of hypogonadism, often linked to inflammation.

 Peptide therapies offer another level of precision in modulating these systems.
 Peptides like Tesamorelin or CJC-1295/Ipamorelin stimulate the endogenous release of growth hormone, which has its own immunomodulatory and anti-inflammatory effects.
-Furthermore, can and promote lipolysis, directly addressing the metabolic derangements that often accompany and contribute to chronic inflammation.
+Furthermore, growth hormone can improve insulin sensitivity and promote lipolysis, directly addressing the metabolic derangements that often accompany and contribute to chronic inflammation.

 For tissue-specific inflammation, such as in autoimmune joint diseases, the peptide PDA can be utilized for its targeted tissue repair and anti-inflammatory actions.
 The selection and combination of these peptides are based on the specific inflammatory and metabolic phenotype of the individual, as revealed by the comprehensive diagnostic workup.